MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/audio-real-time.md

 Now that you have a deployment of the `gpt-4o-realtime-preview` model, you can use the AI Studio **Real-time audio** playground or Realtime API to interact with it in real time.

-## Use the GPT-4o Realtime API
+## Use the GPT-4o real-time audio

+> [!TIP]
-Right now, the fastest way to get started with the GPT-4o Realtime API is to download the sample code from the [Azure OpenAI GPT-4o real-time audio repository on GitHub](https://github.com/azure-samples/aoai-realtime-audio-sdk).
+> Right now, the fastest way to get started development with the GPT-4o Realtime API is to download the sample code from the [Azure OpenAI GPT-4o real-time audio repository on GitHub](https://github.com/azure-samples/aoai-realtime-audio-sdk).

 ::: zone pivot="programming-language-ai-studio"